Remember the Bible Series, #26

 Strategy number 2 is rationalizing our conduct.
 Mr. Minister might tell himself, “Our church donates to a shelter for the homeless, he can go there.”
 Or, “There are dozens of hungry homeless, I cannot help all of them.”
 Or, “If I gave him money, he’d just use it to buy liquor.”

 But we are interested, today, in Strategy Number 3: rationalizing the ideal.
 We simply find ways, in our mind, not to read what the Bible says.
-A respected pastor in my home city recently told his congregation that such Biblical statements as “Every person is to be in subjection to the governing authorities,” (Romans 13:1), or “You must not speak evil of a ruler of your people,” (Acts 23:5), must be “read in context.”
+The pastor of a “conservative” evangelical church (which I used to attend) told his congregation that such Biblical statements as “Every person is to be in subjection to the governing authorities,” (Romans 13:1), or “You must not speak evil of a ruler of your people,” (Acts 23:5), must be “read in context.”
 He then explained that the authorities of Jesus’ time were totalitarian, whereas we live in a democracy.
 Therefore, the Biblical statements do not apply to us.

-If you guessed that this was said to a politically conservative congregation, while Obama was President of the U.S., you guessed correctly.
+If you guessed that this was said when Obama was President of the U.S., you guessed correctly.
 (I did not have a chance to ask him if a Christian in Nazi Germany or Soviet Russia would, then, be obligated to submit to governmental authority.)
-I suspect, today, with a controversial conservative President in office, that “liberal” churches are finding ways to avoid the clear meaning of this commandment, while “conservative” churches are finding it more attractive!
+I suspect that just a few years later, when Donald Trump was elected, that “liberal” churches found ways to avoid the clear meaning of this commandment, while “conservative” churches suddenly found it more attractive!

 There are dozens and dozens of Biblical statements that are inconvenient to our mindsets.
 Every single one of us has some part of the Bible that we discount, an ideal given to us by God that we warp or discount in our mind, basically — well, basically because we do not want to follow it.
 We do not “agree” with it.
 We do not trust in the Lord, but lean upon our own understanding.